Nastiakor/big_burger_test/README.md

 - presentation/pages/cart_page.dart : This page displays the items added to the cart and the total amount.
 - presentation/pages/burger_detail_page.dart : This page displays the details of a selected burger.
 Users can add the item to the cart from this page.
-- presentation/pages/home_page.dart
+- presentation/pages/home_page.dart : Homepage with the list of articles
 - presentation/widget/cart_icon_button.dart
 - presentation/widget/custom_app_bar.dart

 ### Utils Layer

-- theme.dart : In this file the ThemeData is defined
+- theme.dart : In this file the ThemeData is defined.

 ## How it Works